unreasonable-magic/devmachine.sh/Readme.md

 That's all it does for now.
 I haven't run the tooling against my arch linux setup yet, so I'd like to get hyprland and waybar all in here.
 Then split out the tooling from my config, then I can ship it so everone can use it!

 You can use it now if you want, but it's very custom to me.

+## Caching

+devmachine caches all the shell setup so subsequent runs are fast.
+On a cold start (for me at least) my shell takes around 100ms to start.
+From cached, it's about 10ms.
+If things get weird, run `devmachine cachebust`